-I received a PhD degree from the Electrical Engineering and Computer Sciences (EECS) department at UC Berkeley, advised by Prof. Sanjit Seshia and Prof. Alberto Sangionvanni-Vincentelli.
-I received a Bachelor of Sciences degree (Major: ECE, Minor: Mathematics) from Duke University, where I was advised by Prof. Miroslav Pajic and Prof. Guillermo Sapiro.
+I received a PhD degree from the Electrical Engineering and Computer Sciences (EECS) department at UC Berkeley, advised by Sanjit Seshia and Alberto Sangionvanni-Vincentelli.
+I received a Bachelor of Sciences degree (Major: ECE, Minor: Mathematics) from Duke University, where I was advised by Miroslav Pajic and Guillermo Sapiro.

 Education

-I received the UC Berkeley’s EECS departmental award (Sevin Rosen Funds Award) for Innovative Research towards my final years of PhD.
+Received the UC Berkeley’s EECS departmental award (Sevin Rosen Funds Award) for Innovative Research.

-I received a fellowship from the UC Berkeley’s Collaborative Sciences Center for Road Safety (CSCRS) Graduate Student Fellows Program.
+I am a recipient of the U.S. Department of Transportation’s Collaborative Sciences Center for Road Safety (CSCRS) Fellowship.

 Fellowships & Awards

 I enjoy and appreciate industrial collaborations as they often shine insights to practical and challenging problems.
-Through UC Berkeley’s industrial partnership programs, I have annually submitted research proposals and, gratefully, received fundings to collaborate with various industries.
+Through UC Berkeley’s industry affiliate programs, I have annually wrote and submitted research proposals and, gratefully, received fundings to collaborate with various industries.

 Through Berkeley Deep Drive Industrial Consortium of Autonomous Vehicles, I was funded from 2019 through 2021 (published ICCPS 2022, Machine Learning Journal 2022).